-Education is a vital tool in Indian Society; a society that is growing economically and continues to struggle for social justice.
+Education is a vital tool to address many problems in any society.
+India is on the threshold of establishing itself as an economic power in the years to come.
 Therefore, the aim of the University is to equip its students to understand and spread the message of human rights.
-This will, help to evolve effective solutions to wipe out the tears from every eye of the millions of people whose rights are adversely affected, and who do not have at their disposal adequate knowledge and tools for the realization of their legally guaranteed rights.
-Apart from the above, equipping the younger generations with Human Rights knowledge would indeed, strengthen the justice delivery system in a more coherent manner.
-Taking into consideration the above-mentioned objectives, and the interdisciplinary nature of the pupil, this book addresses the various issues affecting the vulnerable people in a concise, easy and understandable mode on the lines of the first book, Introduction to Human Rights and Duties.
+These rights will in turn certainly, help to evolve effective solutions to wipe out the tears from every eye of the millions of people whose rights are adversely affected, and who do not have at their disposal adequate knowledge and tools for the realization of their legally guaranteed rights.
+Apart from the above, equipping the younger generations would indeed, strengthen the justice delivery system in a more coherent manner.
+Taking into consideration the abovementioned objectives, and the interdisciplinary nature of the pupil, this book addresses the various issues affecting the vulnerable and disadvantaged people in a concise, easy and understandable mode on the lines of the first book, Introduction to Human Rights and Duties.

-In this regard, I thank His Excellency, Hon'ble Governor of Maharashtra Shri K. Sankaranarayanan for his vision and commitment in the promotion of Human Rights Education to the younger generations of the nation.
+In this regard, I thank His Excellency, Hon'ble Governor of Maharashtra, Shri.
+K. Sankaranarayanan for his vision and commitment in the promotion of Human Rights Education to the younger generations of the nation.
 I am also thankful to the Government of Maharashtra for evincing its interest in the promotion of Human Rights Education for all.
-I extend my thanks to all the authorities of the University for granting permission to launch the programme across Departments.
+I extend my thanks to all the authorities of the University for granting permission to launch the programme across the Departments.
 I also extend my thanks to the members of the Human Rights Education Committee for their rich contribution in making the programme a success.
-Last but not the least; I appreciate the untiring efforts of the coordinator of the programme, Dr. T.S.N.
+Last but not the least, I appreciate the untiring efforts of the coordinator of the programme, Dr. T.S.N.
 Sastry, Prof. & Head, Department of Law, and its faculty, staff and students for their continuous sustained support.

-The University being the first in the country to offer this type of programme with the blessings of the Government of Maharashtra, I sincerely hope that other Universities and Institutions in the country and in the State of Maharashtra will follow suit in order to inculcate the values and philosophy of Human Rights amongst the youth.
+The University being the first in the country to offer this type of programme with the blessings of the Government of Maharashtra, I sincerely hope that other Universities and Institutions in the country and in the State of Maharashtra will follow suit in order to inculcate the values of philosophy of Human Rights amongst the youth.

-Date: 04.09.2012
+Date: 4/09/2012